Eligibility and Benefits of Refugee Status

 The United States welcomes thousands of refugees each year.
 A refugee is a person that is outside the United States and is seeking protection because they have suffered persecution or fear that they will suffer persecution due to race, religion, nationality, membership in a particular social group or political opinion.
 Examples of situations that may qualify as persecution include: imprisoned and tortured political dissidents or supposed undesirables; fired on protesters; committed genocide against a certain race; or made sure that members of a certain religion were left out of the political process.
 These situations will generally qualify for refugee status.

-If you are eligible for refugee status, you may be permitted to enter the United States, apply for a green card, and even have a path to citizenship.
+If you are eligible for refugee status, you may be permitted to enter the United States, eventually apply for a green card, and even have a path to citizenship.

 Difference between Asylum and Refugee Status